- What is included?

 The border between musical and opera is pretty clearly defined.
 Porgy and Bess and some works of Kurt Weill and Schönberg/Boublil, as well as a few "rock operas" and works like Trouble in Tahiti, Sweeney Todd, Rent, and even The Most Happy Fella are to be found close to this border.
 Some day I should probably add Porgy and Bess and the Threepenny Opera to the database.

-Film musicals: Again, I try draw the line between genuine movie musicals, and films which contain a song or two.
+Film musicals: Again, I try to draw the line between genuine movie musicals, and films which contain a song or two.
 I try to include films which have the emphasis on the plot and the songs, rather than being just vehicles for a particular singer or group, such as Elvis or the Beatles.
+I mention DVDs occasionally, and it would make sense to add listings for all DVDs of musicals, but this would necessitate adding the category of director/producer to the database, an artist who is highly important for films but who rarely has anything to do with cast album CD's of stage musicals.
+I'm going to have enough work on my hands updating the audio recordings.

 Most of the CD information comes from the booklets included with the compact discs themselves.
 This information is supplemented with data from the following reference works: